chen150298/Whatsapp-Clone-Part-Two/README.md

 ## How to run our project ?

+There are two folders in our project, one is React file and the other is ASP.NET file.

+### Run the React file:

 In the project directory, you need to run:

 ### `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.

+### Run the ASP.NET file:

+There are 2 servers you need to run:
+* Whatsapp-Clone
+* Whatsapp-Clone-api

 ## See Me :